SystemSoftwareWS13-14/ARMLinux/README.md

 Sources:
 http://unix.stackexchange.com/questions/60641/linux-difference-between-dev-console-dev-tty-and-dev-tty0
 https://www.kernel.org/doc/Documentation/devices.txt

-To use a pty terminal -serial pty is needed as qemu parameter.
-After starting qemu, open the from qemu used pty (for example /dev/pts/25) with screen /dev/pts/25 and enter system_reset in the qemu monitor.
-Now you can view the kernel messages in the pty.

 ###Qemu
 Qemu is started with the -nographic option.
 This means qemu can be used on the command line.